 Substantially all of the Company's consolidated revenue was derived from its operations in the U.S. The Company operates through a network of offices spread across 22 U.S. states, the District of Columbia, the Commonwealth of Puerto Rico, and Canada.
-Revenues from the Company's Puerto Rican and Canadian operations were not material for the three months ended March 29, 2024 nor the three months ended March 31, 2023.
+Revenues from the Company's Puerto Rican and Canadian operations were not material for the three and six months ended March 29, 2024 June 28, 2024 nor for the three and six months ended March 31, 2023 June 30, 2023.